raulgarcia66/raulgarcia66.github.io/_pages/projects.md

   * Mentored a team of students on a capstone data science project focusing on forecasting yearly battery replacements for LivaNova's vagus nerve stimulator medical device
   * Team employed survival analysis to generate battery durations for implants for both existing patients and new patients
     * Existing patients: Survival function modeled with a Log-normal Accelerated Failure Time model
-    * New patients: Survival function modeled with a Kaplan-Meier estimator (fixed growth rate is assumed)
+    * New patients: Survival function modeled with a Kaplan-Meier estimator
   * 1st Place in the Fall 2022 D2K Lab Showcase